TPS and the Law

 You then need to re-screen call lists against TPS and CTPS every 28 days, if you are still calling on the

-Staying legal when marketing by phone
+Staying legal when

 - The Telephone Preference Service (TPS) is a central opt-out register whereby